Applied Behavior Analysis (ABA) Certificate

 What does the program require?

 There are two options to complete the Certificate.
 After completing Option 1, students receive a transcripted Graduate Certificate in ABA from UNM.
 After completing Option 2, students receive the transcripted Graduate Certificate UNM, and are also eligible to apply for the Board Certified Behavior Analyst (BCBA) exam, after meeting the graduate degree requirements of the Behavior Analyst Certification Board.
+(Data on pass-rates for the BCBA exam for Verified Course Sequences are available here.
+Pass-rate data are not published for sequences with fewer than six first-time candidates in a single year or for sequences within their first four years of operation).

 What are the potential employment opportunities?